Florian Wirtz: Liverpool

 On 20 June 2025, Wirtz joined Premier League club Liverpool on a long-term contract for a reported fee of depending on the source £100 million (€117.5 million) or £107 million (€125 million), with £16 million (€18.8 million) or €25 million in bonuses.
 Wirtz became the sixth most expensive footballer of all time, and also became the largest transfer in the history of the Bundesliga, replacing Ousmane Dembélé as record holder.
 His transfer represented a club record fee for Liverpool, succeeding Darwin Núñez's move from Benfica in 2022, as well as a potential British record transfer, should the add-ons be activated.

 Wirtz made his debut for Liverpool on 10 August in the FA Community Shield against Crystal Palace, recording an assist in a 2–2 draw in normal time, though his side would eventually lose 3–2 on penalties.
 On 15 August, he made his league debut for Liverpool in a late 4–2 win over Bournemouth.
 Later that year, on 22 October, he provided his first two assists in a 5–1 away victory over Eintracht Frankfurt in the Champions League.
+Two months later, on 20 December, he recorded his first Premier League assist in a 2–1 away win over Tottenham Hotspur.
+A week later, on 27 December, he scored his first goal for the club in a 2–1 victory over Wolverhampton Wanderers.